minio/docs/source/operations/data-recovery/recover-after-node-failure.rst

 ------------------------------------

-Start the MinIO server process on the node and monitor the process output using :mc-cmd:`mc admin console` or by monitoring the MinIO service logs using ``journalctl -u minio`` for ``systemd`` managed installations.
+Start the MinIO server process on the node and monitor the process output using :mc:`mc admin console` or by monitoring the MinIO service logs using ``journalctl -u minio`` for ``systemd`` managed installations.

 The server output should indicate that it has detected the other nodes in the deployment and begun healing operations.

-Use :mc-cmd:`mc admin heal` to monitor overall healing status on the deployment.
+Use :mc:`mc admin heal` to monitor overall healing status on the deployment.
 MinIO aggressively heals the node to ensure rapid recovery from the degraded state.